If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Other approved uses Muscle spasm, certain seizures, alcohol withdrawal Mainly anxiety and panic

 The clearest difference is duration.
-Diazepam is long-acting, with a long half-life, which is the time it takes the body to clear half a dose.
-The active substances the body makes from diazepam also stay in the body a long time.
-The result is a steady effect that lasts a long time.
-Alprazolam is short-acting, so it comes on and wears off quickly.
-That quick wear-off can mean more noticeable rebound anxiety, a return of anxiety symptoms between doses.
+Diazepam is long-acting.
+It has a long half-life, which is the time the body takes to clear half a dose, and the active substances the body makes from diazepam also stay around a long time.
+The result is a steady effect that lasts.
+A person on diazepam is less likely to feel anxiety creeping back between doses.
+Alprazolam is short-acting.
+It comes on quickly and wears off relatively quickly.
+That fast wear-off can mean more noticeable rebound anxiety, a return of anxiety symptoms as the medication clears, sometimes before the next dose is due.

-The two also differ in other uses.
-Diazepam is used for muscle spasm, certain seizures, and alcohol withdrawal, in addition to anxiety.
-Alprazolam is used mainly for anxiety and panic.
+The two also differ in their other approved uses.
+Diazepam is used for muscle spasm, certain types of seizures, and to help manage alcohol withdrawal, in addition to anxiety.
+Alprazolam is used mainly for anxiety and panic, including generalized anxiety disorder and panic disorder.
+So if a prescriber is treating, say, muscle spasm alongside anxiety, diazepam can address both, while alprazolam would not.

 Side effects compared

 The same serious cautions apply to both.
-Both can cause physical dependence and tolerance with regular use, and both can cause dangerous withdrawal, including seizures, if stopped abruptly.
+Both can cause physical dependence and tolerance with regular use, and dependence can develop even when the medication is taken exactly as prescribed, sometimes within a few weeks.
+Both can cause dangerous withdrawal, including seizures, if stopped abruptly.
 For that reason, neither should be stopped on its own, and both must be tapered slowly with a prescriber.
-Combining either drug with opioids is dangerous and is the subject of an FDA boxed warning.
+Combining either drug with opioids is dangerous, can cause extreme sedation, slowed breathing, coma, and death, and is the subject of an FDA boxed warning.
+Alcohol and other sedating medications add to the same risk.

 Sleep, weight, and sexual effects

 Both drugs are sedating, so both can cause drowsiness during the day.
-Diazepam's long action means its calming and sedating effect carries on longer, while alprazolam's effect is shorter.
+Diazepam's long action means its calming and sedating effect carries on longer, while alprazolam's effect is shorter and the daytime carryover may be less.
+Neither is a notable cause of weight change, and neither typically affects appetite the way some other psychiatric medications can.
+Neither is particularly associated with sexual side effects, which is one area where benzodiazepines differ from SSRIs.

-These are not first-choice medicines for sleep, weight, or sexual concerns, and they are not intended as long-term treatments.
-Any effect that is troubling, including daytime sedation, is worth raising with a prescriber.
+These are not first-choice medicines for sleep, weight, or sexual concerns, and they are not intended as long-term treatments for any of them.
+Any effect that is troubling, including daytime sedation, is worth raising with a prescriber, who can review the dose and timing.

 Why a clinician might choose one over the other